payalmohapatra/Efficient-Stuttering-Event-Detection/DataPrep/Data.md

 * Torch Audio

 ## Preprocessed Files locations
-You may use the data preprocessed according to our paper specifications from here -
+You may use the data preprocessed according to our paper specifications from [here](https://drive.google.com/drive/folders/1nUupz0SK_rMTJZbvyRA-DfEVd0pKN4FR?usp=sharing )

 A Sample_Data is also provided to help you get started.